jimishol/cholidean-harmony-structure/README.md

 - Notes played on the MIDI device are routed directly to Fluidsynth.
 - The backend thread listens for `noteon` and `noteoff` events.
 - `active_notes.lua` is updated in real time, allowing the main thread to visualize the notes.

+💡 For lower latency (~80ms faster), the midiport backend offers direct ALSA access, though it does not support autoplayback.

 #### 🔄 Tip: Use This as a Fallback